 Get To Know: The Wizard Of Moz

 To anyone working in the search marketing field over the past decade, Rand Fishkin needs no introduction.
 He is the cofounder, and Wizard of Moz.
 He co-authored the Art of SEO from O’Reilly Media, co-founded Inbound.org, and was named on PSBJ’s 40 Under 40 List and BusinessWeek’s 30 Best Tech Entrepreneurs Under 30.
-Rand […]
+Rand is […]

 To anyone working in the search marketing field over the past decade, Rand Fishkin needs no introduction.
 He is the cofounder, and Wizard of Moz.
 He co-authored the Art of SEO from O’Reilly Media, co-founded Inbound.org, and was named on PSBJ’s 40 Under 40 List and BusinessWeek’s 30 Best Tech Entrepreneurs Under 30.